dennisjchen/comp116-dchen/finalproject/TouchDevelopScripts.md

 As mentioned in the paper, Microsoft has been developing a platform called TouchDevelop that allows users to create applications with relative ease.
 As this is introduced, the scripts are fairly easy to get a hang of and this makes it so that incorporating security into these scripts also fairly easy.
 Below are some examples of how to create simple games with TouchDevelop scripts.

+Note: The TouchDevelopScripts.txt has correctly formatted scripts and no images

 //These are scripts for TouchDevelop and can be run on
 //https://www.touchdevelop.com